618Project/WorldVu/README.md

 </span>
 -->
 <span style="color:black">
-We would be implementing our algorithms for accelerators on GPU.
-Given that video consists of a number of frames and GPUs are predominantly good at processing videos at a rapid pace, we would be using the GPU platform for our implementation.
-We do notice that to perform a fair comparision, we would have to relatively estimate an improved refernce scale against our implementation for which we will be replicating a naive kernel that translates Facebook source code into CUDA and executes it.We will be improving the code with our novel algorithms and optimizations .
+We would be implementing our algorithms for acceleration on GPUs.
+Given that the input consists of a number of frames and GPUs are predominantly good at utilizing data parallelism at an impressive pace, we would be using the GPU platform for our implementation. <br/>
+"SURELY, NEEDED ?".
+We do notice that to be able to perform a fair comparision, we would have to relatively estimate an improved reference scale against our implementation for which we will be replicating a naive kernel that translates Facebook source code into CUDA and executes it.
+We will be improving the code with our novel algorithms and optimizations .

 # Schedule